spyoungtech/FreeSimpleGUI/docs/index.md

 You will find this theme of Simple everywhere in and around PySimpleGUI.
 It's a way of thinking as well as an architecture direction.
 Remember, you, Mr./Ms. Developer, are at the center of the package.
 So, from your vantage point, of course everything should look and feel simple.

-Not only that, it's the Pythonic thing to do.
-Have a look at line 3 of the "Zen of Python".

-> The Zen of Python, by Tim Peters
->
-> Beautiful is better than ugly .
-> Explicit is better than implicit  .
-> Simple is better than complex.
-> Complex is better than complicated.
-> Flat is better than nested.
-> Sparse is better than dense.
-> Readability counts.
-> Special cases aren't special enough to break the rules.
-> Although practicality beats purity.
-> Errors should never pass silently.
-> Unless explicitly silenced.
-> In the face of ambiguity, refuse the temptation to guess.
-> There should be one-- and preferably only one --obvious way to do it.
-> Although that way may not be obvious at first unless you're Dutch.
-> Now is better than never.
-> Although never is often better than *right* now.
-> If the implementation is hard to explain, it's a bad idea.
-> If the implementation is easy to explain, it may be a good idea.
-> Namespaces are one honking great idea -- let's do more of those!

-I just hope reading all these pages of documentation is going to make you believe that we're breaking suggestion:
-> If the implementation is hard to explain, it's a bad idea.
-> If the implementation is easy to explain, it may be a good idea.

-I don't think PySimpleGUI is ***difficult*** to explain, but I am striving to fully explain it so that you don't do this:

-> In the face of ambiguity, refuse the temptation to guess.

-Sometimes you can guess and be fine.
-Other times, things may work, but the side effects are potentially significant.
-Are be a much better way to solve a problem:

-* Look in the documentation
-* Log an Issue on GitHub!

 ------

 # Some Examples

 ## Polishing Your Windows = Building "Beautiful Windows"

-And STILL the Zen of Python fits:

-> Beautiful is better than ugly.

-but this fits too:

-> Although practicality beats purity.

-Find a balance that works for you.

-"But tkinter sucks"
-"It looks like the 1990s" (this one is often said by people that were not alive in the 1990s) "What Python GUI SDK will make my window look beautiful?"  (posted to Reddit at least every 2 weeks)

-These windows below were ALL made using PySimpleGUI, the tkinter version and they look good enough to not be simply scoffed at and dismissed.
-Remember, developer, you have a rather significant hand in how your application looks and operates.
-You certainly cannot pin it all on the GUIs you're using.

-So many posts on Reddit asking which GUI is going to result in a "beautiful window", as if there's a magic GUI library that pretties things up for you.
-There are some calls in PySimpleGUI that will help you.
-For example, you can make a single call to "Change the Theme" which loads predefined color pallets so your windows will instantly have colors that match.

-***Beautiful windows are created***, not simply given to you.
-There are people that design and create artwork for user interfaces, you know that... right?
-Artists draw buttons, artwork that you include in the window to make it nicer.
-They understand color theory and how to design an attractive user interface.

 ### Custom Titlebars - A Trivial Start at Beautification